simonepri/bin-manager/README.md

 Type: `string`

-Define which file to use as the binary.
+Define which file to use as executable.
 If undefined the current setted value is returned.

 ### .path()